UK is with India against terrorism: Indo-Pacific minister tells all-party delegation

 Indian High Commissioner to the UK Vikram Doraiswami opened the proceedings by laying out the context of the delegation’s visit in the wake of the April 22 Pahalgam terrorist attacks and Operation Sindoor against Pakistan-backed terror camps.
 The meeting brought together leading strategic experts from International Institute for Strategic Studies (IISS), Chatham House, Royal United Services Institute (RUSI), Wilton Park, among others.

-“We had a very wonderful dialogue with leading think tanks across England,” Prasad told PTI following the discussions.
+“We had a very wonderful dialogue with leading think tanks across England,” Prasad told a news agency following the discussions.

 Rahul Roy-Chaudhury, IISS Senior Fellow and Head of the South and Central Asian Programme, described it as a “fascinating exchange” with a delegation that represents the “voice of India”.